Manually Creating Autoship Cloud Customers

 - Step 2: Create an Autoship Cloud Customer

 - Troubleshooting the Autoship Cloud External Id /Wordpress User Id

 Step 1: Create a User in WordPress

-In some cases, you may need to create a customer manually by adding them as a new user as a Wordpress Administrator.
+In some cases, such as if you are creating a new Scheduled Order for a new customer, you may need to create a customer manually by adding them as a new Wordoressuser (while logged in as a Wordpress Administrator).

 To do this: